-We may not be able to integrate all of the relevant technologies to provide a deep lung drug delivery system.
-Our integrated approach to systems development relies upon several different but related technologies:
+We may not be able to integrate all of the relevant technologies to provide complete drug delivery and formulation systems.
+In particular, our integrated approach to systems development for drugs using our inhaleables technology relies upon several different but related technologies:

 - dry powder formulations;

 - dry powder processing technology;

 - dry powder packaging technology; and

-- a deep lung delivery device.
+- deep lung delivery devices.